Athletic Bilbao in European football: Managerial statistics

-Ernesto Valverde holds the club record for most European games as manager with 42 over two spells, more than twice as many as any other.
-He also holds the records for most wins (20) and most defeats (14), and is the only manager to take charge of the team in two separate stints in Europe.
+Ernesto Valverde holds the club record for most European games as manager with 60 over three spells, more than twice as many as any other.
+He also holds the records for most wins (29) and most defeats (21), and is the only man to take charge of the team in European matches in more than one managerial spell.

 Koldo Aguirre (1977) and Marcelo Bielsa (2012) were the coaches who led Athletic to UEFA finals.